 • Primary category: set it to 'Deck Builder.'
 This one field is one of the strongest relevance signals Google has for who should rank for 'deck builder near me.'
 Add secondary categories like 'Patio Enclosure Supplier' or 'Carpenter' only where they genuinely apply.

-• Photos: add 5–10 fresh project photos every month, ideally geo-tagged to the town where the deck was actually built.
-Before-and-afters, framing shots, finished composite decks, lighting at dusk — Google and homeowners both reward an active, photo-rich profile.
+• Photos: add 5 to 10 fresh project photos every month, ideally geo-tagged to the town where the deck was actually built.
+Before-and-afters, framing shots, finished composite decks, lighting at dusk: Google and homeowners both reward an active, photo-rich profile.

 • Posts: publish a GBP post weekly.
 Rotate between a finished project, a seasonal call-to-action ('book spring builds now'), and a quick tip.
 Activity signals an operating business; a profile that hasn't posted since 2023 signals the opposite.

-• Q&A: pre-load the questions buyers actually ask — cost, timeline, composite vs. wood, permits, warranty — and answer them yourself before a competitor or a random user does it for you.
+• Q&A: pre-load the questions buyers actually ask, like cost, timeline, composite vs. wood, permits, and warranty, and answer them yourself before a competitor or a random user does it for you.

 • Service areas: list every city and town you actually serve so your profile is eligible to surface for searches in each one.